 4. Invest in a good pair of noise cancelling headphones – my headphones of choice for travel are by Bose.
 Nothing cancels out the sound of that yelling baby completely but you’ll almost get there.
 Make sure you carry a spare battery with you at all times.
 I usually also have pair of every-day in ear headphones with me in the case as well to start off and land with so I can be all packed up and ready and yes that probably makes me obsessive but where travel is concerned I like to be totally organised.

-5. The all essential portable charger.
-I am never to be found without one of these.
+5. The essential portable charger.
+I am never to be found without one of these (most likely two).
 On some long haul flights all you’ll need is the cable to charge your smartphone/tablet, on other planes, in economy, there’s no power source other than what you bring so don’t take the risk.
-This one by Anker packs 5200 mAh which is enough for a couple of smartphone charges and one iPad charge.
+This one by Belkin packs 6700 mAh which is enough for a couple of smartphone charges and one iPad charge.
 Make sure you’ve charged up your power bank first and don’t forget the cable…………..

 7. Buy some travel socks.
 I always put my feet up on my bag – see above – and move around the plane a few times and I don’t find I have a problem putting my shoes back on, however, I would never suggest wearing footwear that is high or restricting.
 Sneakers are my footwear of choice.
 So when I sit down I take them off, slip them into my tote and my feet into some travel socks.
 So much more comfortable for a long flight.
 I’ll confess I haven’t yet tried compression socks.
 I probably will in the near future.